Andy Palmer: Optare/Switch Mobility

 In July 2020, Optare, a UK maker of buses, announced that Palmer was appointed non-executive chairman.
 Optare is a subsidiary of Indian company Ashok Leyland, where Palmer served as a non-executive board member since 2015.
 During his time at Nissan, Palmer was a board member of a Nissan joint-venture with Ashok Leyland.
 Nissan ended the joint-venture in 2016.
 In July 2021, Palmer was appointed as CEO and Executive Vice-chairman of the newly re-branded Optare, now known as Switch Mobility.
 In August 2021, Switch secured an investment that valued the company at $1.8 billion.
 Palmer resigned from his role at Switch Mobility in November 2022.
 In January 2023, Switch Mobility announced the launch of the IeV series, which Palmer worked on, to address the growing requirement of last-mile and mid-mile mobility applications in India.

 Palmer Automotive Ltd.

 In mid-2020, Palmer founded Palmer Automotive, a vehicle for Palmer to deploy "more than four decades' experience in the auto industry to do something good for the planet".
-Via Palmer Automotive Ltd, Palmer supports multiple organisations operating in the net zero space.
+Via Palmer Automotive Ltd, Palmer works with multiple organisations operating in the net zero space.